Sarati: Consonants

 In accordance with the leading theory at the time, the consonants were created as the main characters of Sarati, while the role of vowels was secondary and were used to accentuate the consonants.
-It is important to note that the consonants, more so than the vowels, appear differently throughout the texts.
+The consonants, more so than the vowels, appear differently throughout the texts.
 Only the shapes of a select few sarati are stable, varying just slightly.
 The alterations of the shapes can be mostly attributed to Tolkien's constant work on the development of the script.

 Vowels

 As mentioned above, the role of the vowels was to emphasize linguistically and, possibly, aesthetically, the consonants of the script.
 Therefore, the vowels fill the role of diacritics, which can be pronounced either before or after the consonant.
 The vowel diacritics often can also double the sound or indicate an adjacent "s" or a preceding homorganic nasal.

 Though vowel diacritics vary considerably less frequently than the consonants, vowels had undergone considerable changes throughout the years.